theodoredyer/cuda-knn/README.md

 # cuda-knn
  Implementation and analysis of the machine learning algorithm k-nearest neighbors, designed to leverage the GPU framework CUDA.

+## Note to Code Reviewers
+Items to leave feedback on:
+- data_prep.ipynb : is this complete enough or does it need more explanation?
+- py-knn.py : this is my logic starting point for the later written CUDA version, any feedback on code structure would be appreciated.
+-

 ### Overview and Goals
 This project will include the following: